Most Accessible Spring Getaways

 Spring is around the corner and it’s around now that we start to look for warmer weather and head out for a getaway with the family.
 For those who use mobility scooters, wheelchairs, powered wheelchairs and walking aids, finding somewhere accessible can be a challenging task.

 Not everywhere has accessible ramps and paths which can be an issue.
 Fortunately, plenty of places across the UK and further afoot have suitable accessibility for mobility scooter users.

 To make your life easier, we’ve decided to put together a guide of the best places you can head to with your mobility scooter.

 Cruise of the world

 If you fancy seeing the world from the comfort of a cruise, there are plenty of accessible cruises that can take you to all corners of the planet.
 Whether you fancy setting sail on a tour of the Canary Islands or going further afoot and taking in the true beauty of the Caribbean, there’s an accessible cruise for you.
 Cruises can be expensive but they’re a great way of heading out onto the open waters and having the full knowledge that everything is done for you and you can truly relax.

-Onboard the cruise there’s plenty of accessible options for you such as ramps, access points, shower chairs and many more.
+There’s plenty of accessible options for you onboard the cruise such as ramps, access points, shower chairs, and many more.
 Before you book, make sure to contact the cruise company or booking agent to make sure you can be fully catered for.

 Accessible holiday lodges in the UK